Analysis | Marjorie Taylor Greene would be in rare company if she is kicked off her committees

 In 2007, Sen. Larry Craig (R-Idaho) was caught in a sting investigating sexual activity in a restroom at the Minneapolis airport.
 He pleaded guilty to disorderly conduct and agreed to step down from top GOP posts on Veterans' Affairs Committee and two subcommittees in response to pressure from leadership.
 Craig retained membership on the committees but expressed regret for his guilty plea.
 He did not seek reelection in 2008.

 The next example of committee assignments being stripped came in 2012.
 Several GOP lawmakers were taken off plum assignments in response to their votes against party leadership, though they weren’t excluded from all committees.
 Reps.
-David Schweikert (R-Ariz.) and Walter B. Jones (R-N.C.) were removed from the Financial Services Committee, Rep. Justin Amash (R-Mich.) was taken off the House Budget Committee, and Rep. Tim Huelskamp (R-Kan.) was taken off both the Budget and Agriculture committees.
+David Schweikert (R-Ariz.) and Walter B. Jones (R-N.C.) were removed from the Financial Services Committee, Rep. Justin Amash (R-Mich.) was taken off the House Budget Committee and Rep. Tim Huelskamp (R-Kan.) was taken off both the Budget and Agriculture committees.

 The members alleged an ideological purge of the party, given most of them were aligned with the tea party.
 Then-House Speaker John A. Boehner (R-Ohio) denied it was about being too conservative, rather than voting against leadership.